erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 ### 1.4 How does ggplot2 fit in with other R graphics? <a name="1-4-How-does-ggplot2-fit-in-with-other-R-graphics"></a>

-- Base graphics has a pen on paper model: you can only draw on top of the plot, you cannot modify or delete existing content.
+- Base graphics has a pen-on-paper model: you can only draw on top of the plot, you cannot modify or delete existing content.
 - Grid graphics have a system of viewports (each containing its own coordinate system) that makes it easier to lay out complex graphics.
 - The `lattice` package uses grid graphics to implement the trellis graphics system and is a considerable improvement over base graphics.
 	- However, lattice graphics lacks a formal model, which can make it hard to extend.